What is ʻŌiwi Online?

 ʻŌiwi Online aims to ease these burdens by aggregating as many learning resources as possible so learners have other options when they are not able to participate in a particular program.
 In addition, through calendar partnerships, we hope the community will never be out of the loop of workshops, events, or new initiatives happening around the pae ʻāina.

-In the future, ʻŌiwi Online also hopes to manage a fund for helping to pay program fees or transportation costs for disadvantaged learners to participate in various cultural opportunities.
+In the future, ʻŌiwi Online also hopes to manage a fund for helping to pay program fees or transportation costs for disadvantaged learners to participate in various cultural opportunities, as well as provide funding for kumu themselves to offer free workshops.

 The Connection Component